-I am an RYT-500 Yoga Alliance certified yoga instructor living in Swampscott, Mass.
+I am an E-RYT 500 Hour Yoga Alliance certified yoga instructor, as well as a Continuing Education Provider (YA-CEP).
 I teach traditional yoga, chair yoga, and therapeutic yoga for the treatment of eating disorders, trauma, and addictive behaviors.
+I also offer workshops and Chair Yoga teacher trainings.
 My mission is to create a safe and welcoming space for anyone, in any body, to feel and move their body....without judgment.

 Over the years, there has been a distinct shift in my role as a yoga teacher.
-Yoga has become more about connecting to the feelings and sensations of the body (rather than merely focusing on the poses) and the healing that comes with that.
+Yoga has become more about connecting to the feelings and sensations of the body- rather than merely focusing on the poses- and the healing that comes with that.
 It's about acceptance of the body, just as it is, regardless of size, age, or physical limitations.
-My teaching style, at this point, is a unique blend of techniques and viewpoints from many different schools of thought, trainings and mentorships.
+My teaching style, at this point, is a unique blend of techniques and viewpoints from various traditions, trainings and mentorships.
 It is with tremendous gratitude to my teachers and mentors along my journey who have enabled me to "find my voice" as a teacher.
 This includes: Matthew Sanford, for his groundbreaking work with adaptive yoga, Chelsea Roff, a leader in the field of yoga for disordered eating, Nikki Myers, for her powerful work integrating yoga for addiction and recovery, Dr. Melody Moore, founder of Embody Love Movement, a program that empowers girls and women of all ages to celebrate their inner beauty.
 And most recently, Anna Guest-Jelley, founder of Curvy Yoga, whose body-inclusive method of yoga is shifting the way people of all sizes teach and practice yoga.
 I am honored to be sharing the knowledge of these visionaries who are doing incredible work in the yoga community.